 Final Thoughts on how to extract honey from a beehive

 Well, most importantly, we hope that you’ve found our article on how to collect honey from a beehive, useful.

 Not everyone knows that there are different kinds of color and flavor of honey.
-These differences are as a result of the different flowers and environment.
+These differences are a result of the different flowers and the environment.
 In reality, the nectar that is being produced also differs in taste and smell.

 Soil also plays a big part in the taste and smell of honey.
 The honey that is taken from the nectar of an alfalfa tree that grew from an alkali soil will vary in color.
-While the nectar taken from buckwheat that grew in an acidic soil will produce honey that is dark in color.
+While the nectar taken from buckwheat that grew in acidic soil will produce honey that is dark in color.
 The quality of the honeycomb that is created by the bees will also affect the taste and smell of honey.

 All these factors will determine the type of honey you will harvest from your hive.
 So in a way, you can control the conditions to a certain extent.